flimflam-austin/hugo-cms-test/content/quick_reads/20200502-economic-data-covid-19/index.md

       distancing went into effect for only part of that period, in March.
     _key: 7b84cf55e4ed
   - order: 2
+    useCheckmark: false
     body: >-
       ## What You Spend

-      A measure on consumer spending showed a significant drop in March – **The biggest month-to-month drop on record.**
+      A measure on consumer spending showed a significant drop in March –**The biggest month-to-month drop on record.**